zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 [APZ 135.1] (# apz135.1) # apz135.1 .ref .apz} "Thus a second and my
 Unity "means that lust is second to none, and that a person is second to none Or will.
 How is lust second?
-The lusts here are the lusts of images Sounds, smells, tastes, touches are lusts. ”One's lust is futile If not, he says, lust is second to none.
+The lusts here are the lusts of images Sounds, smells, tastes, touches are lusts.
+"One's lust is futile If not, he says, lust is second to none.

 [APZ 135.2] (# apz135.2) # apz135.2 .ref .apz} "Lust is second to none
-The person behaves for a long time in Sasara from one self to another Sasara does not go away. ”Thus lust is made second
+The person behaves for a long time in Sasara from one self to another Sasara does not go away.
+"Thus lust is made second
 The person is second to none, but some person here is not because of himself Whether it was one or the other who thought the restless mind was arrogant, not because of reason, Whether the third or the fourth speaks of its futility.
 How is that?